AndyWanna/AndyWanna.github.io/_projects/ES.md

 category: Software
 ---

 This project mainly focused on low-level multithreaded programming in Embedded C to create a digital synthesizer.
-In our group of 4 I focused mainly on creating concurrent threads and ISR functions to enable increasing capabilities of the digital synthesizer.
-Some of the key functionality I implemented include:
+In our group of 4 people, I focused mainly on creating concurrent threads and ISR functions to enable increasing capabilities of the digital synthesizer.
+Some of the key functionalities I implemented include:

 - Polyphony across multiple keyboards (compounding multiple key frequencies)
 - Modular keyboards with Auto Detect (enable connection/disconnection of modules in any order or time)
 - Stereo Sound (Sound is played across all available speakers)

 A key part of this project was ensuring thread safety and that each thread meets it's required deadlines.
-To verify this I implemented a configurable test suite using C directives
+To verify this I implemented a configurable test suite using C directives.

 <div class="row">